 While a six-year-old doesn’t need to know about the different types of mortgages available, it’s appropriate for them to learn about things like saving money, earning money, opportunity cost, and charitable giving.
 As they get older, they should be taught about interest rates, credit scores, student loans, and other higher-level money management concepts.

 Of course, the maturity level and cognitive ability of a child will dictate when and how concepts are introduced.
 But, the point is that children should receive lessons on money management throughout their younger years so that they are fully equipped to make good financial decisions once they leave the nest.

 Still not convinced?
-We need only look to the financial standing of current young adults to see the importance of youth financial education.
+We need only look at the financial standing of current young adults to see the importance of youth financial education.
 This Consumer Financial Literacy Survey infographic revealed that:

 - 13% of those ages 18-34 have debt in collection